The Warm Ink of the Unsaid: A Reader's Guide to Lesbian Erotica That Feels Real

 Below are key volumes that can serve as entry points.

-The Essential Collections: Where to Start
+The Selected Collections: Where to Start

 1. Best Lesbian Erotica of the Year, Volume 1 — edited by D. L. King